Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 You’ve likely worked up an appetite from all that kneading or whatever.
 For cheap eats and nice portions, All Meals Sawasdee is a speedy option for seafood curries, Thai noodles, and fresh fruit juices.

-The Sixth 6th nearby offers more leisurely sitdown meals.
-Pair papaya salads and green curry with a menu of fusion treats that include fried shrimp, pastas, and teriyaki platters.
+The Sixth 6th nearby offers more leisurely sit-down meals.
+Pair papaya salads and green curry with a menu of fusion treats that include fried shrimp, pasta, and teriyaki platters.

-If you left room for dessert, consider going all in on some mango sticky rice at K. Panich, also known as Kor Panit’s Sticky Rice on your Google maps.
+If you left room for dessert, consider going all in on some mango sticky rice at K. Panich, also known as Kor Panit’s Sticky Rice on your map apps.
 This place has been doing its sticky thing since 1947.

 Stop 5: Jim Thompson House